curtshneider/curtshneider.github.io/interview-questions.md

 * Tell me about how you like to participate in refinement?
 (1)
 * Tell me about how you go about breaking items up into achievable chunks of work.
 (1)
 * How do you approach trade-offs during development?
 (Examples being feature functionality, technical debt, bugs fixes, scope, etc...)
 (1)
+* Can you describe your current agile environment?
+Are there changes you would like to see made to make it better?
+(1)

 #### Culture